JonathanMitchell1234/Reddit_Comment_Bot/README.md

 The script will run indefinitely, monitoring the chosen subreddit for new comments and replying to any comments containing the specified keywords with a randomly chosen reply from the list of possible replies.

 # Disclaimer
 This script is for educational purposes only.
 Use at your own risk.
-Unapproved bots can result in bans ans
+Unapproved bots can result in suspensions and/or bans from Reddit.